reqdotbody/LinkedList/README.md

 ####* HOT KEYS *#####
 Basic SQL terminal interaction keys for understanding your space immediately:
-"CREATE DATABASE mydatabase;" - creates new database "\list" - lists all databases
+"CREATE DATABASE linked_list;" - creates new database of the name "linked_list" "\list" - lists all databases
 "\connect mydatabase;" - connects to certain database "\dt;" - shows all tables in current database